![CDATA[ [if IE 9] ]]>

-From 1 July 2022, the Clean Energy Regulator (the agency) will undertake work on the second phase of changes to the Small-scale Renewable Energy Scheme (SRES).
-These changes affect the accreditation of installers and designers and the publishing of approved solar panel and inverter product lists.
+From 1 July 2022, the Clean Energy Regulator (CER) commenced work on the second phase of changes to the Small-scale Renewable Energy Scheme (SRES).
+These changes affect the accreditation of installers and designers and the publishing of the approved solar panel and inverter product list.

-Until a decision is made to select one or more organisations, the Clean Energy Council (CEC) will continue the current installer and designer accreditation scheme under the SRES.
+Until a decision is made to select one or more operators, the Clean Energy Council (CEC) will continue the current installer and designer accreditation scheme under the SRES.

-The Clean Energy Council (CEC) will continue to publish solar panel and inverter product listing until a decision is made.
+The Clean Energy Council (CEC) will continue to publish approved solar panel and inverter product lists while these processes are undertaken.